 You may’ve seen the phrase thrown around FinTwit or Reddit, but what does it even mean?
 Quant investing sounds like a futuristic and techy word.
-In reality, quant is just short for quantitative analysis.
-Which is a fundamental look at the underlying numbers and historical data to predict the future behavior of the stock or option.
+In reality, quant is just short for quantitative analysis, which is a fundamental look at the underlying numbers and historical data to predict the future behavior of the stock or option.

-Quiver Quantitative Review of the Data They Offer
+Quiver Quantitative Data

 At first glance, the site looks fairly basic without any advertising or distractions.
 But once you dive into the heart of Quiver Quantitative, you can quickly see just how valuable this information is.
 At the very top of your dashboard is a giant search bar, where you can enter the name of most stocks available on the U.S. markets.

 It’s a very clean and simple interface for users to learn, and after a few searches, it becomes clear how easy the site is to navigate.

 Once you have searched for the stock you wish to research, you are presented with several data points that you can choose to look at.
 The first subgroup is View Data by Source.

 These are different from your typical search filters when researching a stock.
 You won’t find things like price/earnings ratios or CAGR.
 But you’ll find some interesting alternative data sets that you can only find if you look independently.
 This first set of data points is linked to trading activity within the U.S. government.